 - A Review Panel Meeting will be required.
 The panel will include a subject teacher, VCE Coordinator or Applied Learning Leader.
-The Deputy Principal Learning and Teaching will be notified. - In conjunction with the subject teacher and VCE Coordinator or Applied Learning Leader, a 'Redemption Letter' will be assigned on PAM. - The subject teacher will alert parents via phone or email.
-The incident will be recorded on PAM. - Potential consequences include: - The student will receive a zero for the task. - Reduction of marks - The student may be required to resubmit the task to show satisfactory understanding of the outcome, and to receive an 'S' for the Unit. - Based on the direction of the review panel, an 'N letter' may be assigned to PAM. - Copying another student's work during assessment, including tests and examinations or bringing unauthorised supporting material into an assessment.
+The Deputy Principal Learning and Teaching will be notified. - In conjunction with the subject teacher and VCE Coordinator or Applied Learning Leader, a 'Redemption Letter' will be assigned on PAM. - The subject teacher will alert parents via email or phone.
+If the latter, a note is made under the student profile to document the date and time of call.
+The incident will also be recorded on PAM. - Potential consequences include: - The student will receive a zero for the task. - Reduction of marks - The student may be required to resubmit the task to show satisfactory understanding of the outcome, and to receive an 'S' for the Unit. - Based on the direction of the review panel, an 'N letter' may be assigned to PAM.